Welcome to Startup Savant’s Direct Incorporation review!

 Over the next couple minutes, we’re going to pick apart their platform and explore whether or not they’re the best option for you.
 Because let’s be real, it takes a giant bucket of elbow grease to build a business and no one wants your hard work to go to waste.

-Direct Incorporation and its competitors like IncFile are services that take care of everything for you in a safe and secure way.
+Direct Incorporation and its competitors are services that take care of everything for you in a safe and secure way.
 You pay for a “package” and take care of the state filing fees then sit back and focus on building your business.

 If you do some looking around you’ll see that people appreciate the level of customer service they bring to the table.
 Most folks have tons of questions along the way, are unsure what to say on this or that form, and in general just like to be able to talk to specialists when concerns arise.